Code of Governance

 The National Housing Federation Excellence in Governance Code has a ‘sister’ code Excellence in Standards of Conduct which underpins our probity policies.

-Our Board is responsible for ensuring that it meets the consumer standards and the HCA will only get involved where non-adherence to one of the standards could lead to serious harm (detriment).
+Our Board is responsible for ensuring that we meet the consumer standards and tHomes England will only get involved where non-adherence to one of the standards could lead to serious harm (detriment).

 Further information on regulation is available on the HCA website.